 2010 - The Carol Bobo House, aka Shadowboxx, 111 Bumblebee Place, Lopez Island WA.
 Commissioned 2009.
 Project architect, Jon Gentry.
 Structural engineering by Monte Clark, MCE Structural Consultants.
 Interiors by Viekman.
 Mechanical, CPI Plumbing and Heating.
 Built by Krekow Jennings.
 Photos by Jason Schmidt and Benjamin Benschneider.

 2010 - The Laura and Randy Browning Remodel, aka the Riley's Cove Residence Remodel, 7430 North Mercer Way, Mercer Island WA.
-Commissioned 2009.
+Commissioned in 2009.
 Expansion and renovation designed by Kirsten Murray, Kundig, and Alivia Owens of a 1958 Modernist house.
 Built by Tim Tanner of Tanner Construction.
 Photos by Tim Bies.

 2010 - aka Studio Sitges, Carrer de Llopis i Bofill 21, Sitges, Spain.
 Designed for two artists.
 Project architect, Elizabeth Bianchi Conklin.
 Engineer: Monte Clark, MCE Structural Consultants.
 Built by Carbonell Freixas SL.
 Featured in Architectural Digest.
 Photo by Nikolas Koenig.
 Available for rent.

-2010 - aka The Mountain Residence, Roslyn WA.
+2010 - aka Mountain Residence, Roslyn WA.
 Unbuilt.

 2011 - aka Pieso Poagen, 21510 North South Bank Road, Nine Mile Falls WA.
+Designed for Agnes Bourne's sister.
 Project architect Bob Jakubik.

-2011 - aka The Two Peaks Residence, Ketchum ID.
-Status unknown.
+2011 - aka Two Peaks Residence, Ketchum ID.
+Unbuilt.

 2011 - aka The Sagebrush Lane Residence, Ketchum ID.
 Status unknown.

-2011 - aka The Canal Residence, Venice CA. Status unknown.
+2011 - aka Canal Residence, Venice CA. Unbuilt.

 2011 - The Jack and Barbara Anderson House, aka Bigwood, 110 Griffin Court, Ketchum ID.
 Project architect, Edward Lalonde.
-General contractor: Schuchart/Dow Engineering by Monte Clark.
-Landscape architect: Ben Young.
-Interiors: GGLO.
+General contractor: Schuchart/Dow Engineering by Monte Clark; landscape architect, Ben Young; interiors: GGLO.

-2011 - aka The Whistler Ski House, Whistler BC, Canada.
+2011 - aka Whistler Ski House, Whistler BC, Canada.
 Built by Schuchart/Dow.
 Project architect, Steve Grim.
 Photos by Benjamin Benschneider.

 2013 - The Paul B. and Suzanne Mack House, aka Rimrock, 6316 North Indian Bluff Road, Spokane WA.
 Built by Copeland Architecture and Construction.
 16 acres.
 5200 sf.
 Top two photos by Benjamin Benschneider.